Last updated on: March 15th, 2023

 Annual Leave

-The public holidays, as well as the paid days off fixed by the applicable collective labor contract, are not included during the annual leave.
-For determining the duration of annual leave, the periods of temporary work incapacity, period of maternity leave, periods of maternity risk leave, and periods of leave for caring for a sick child are considered as periods of service.
+Determination of Duration of Annual Leave – For determining the duration of annual leave, the periods of temporary work incapacity, period of maternity leave, periods of maternity risk leave, paternity leave, carer’s leave, and periods of leave for caring for a sick child, are considered as periods of service.
+The public holidays as well as the paid days off fixed by the applicable collective labor contract are not included during the annual leave.

 The annual leave is taken every year.
 In case the employee cannot take whole or part of the annual leave to which he was entitled in the respective calendar year, in such circumstances, the employer shall grant untaken leave to be taken within a period of 18 months starting with the year following the one in which the right to annual rest leave was established.

 Scheduling of annual leave – Annual leave is taken on the basis of a collective or individual schedule laid down by the employer after consulting the representatives of the employees.
-Within the periods of leave laid down, an employee may request the leave at least 60 days before availing of such leave.
+Programming of annual leave for deciding the dates of annual leave of an employee shall be done by the end of the calendar year for the following year.
+An employee may request the leave at least 60 days before availing such leave.
 In case the annual leave has to be taken into parts, the employer shall set the schedule in such a way that an employee takes at least 10 working days of uninterrupted leave in 1 calendar year.

 Recall from annual leave – The employer may call back the employee from their annual holiday in case of an act of God or urgent matters.
 In such a case, the employer shall bear all expenses of the employee and their family necessary to return to the workplace and the potential damages suffered by the employee following the interruption of the leave.